YeoJune/RDT/INSTALL.md

 # Clone or download the repository
 cd RDT

-# Install in editable mode
+# Install in editable mode with all dependencies
 pip install -e .

 # Or install with development dependencies
 pip install -e ".[dev]"
 ```

+**Note:** All dependencies are defined in `pyproject.toml` and installed automatically.

 ### From PyPI (When Published)